A proposal is a written offer to solve a technical problem

 among the numerical quantities can be easily grasped.

-as accurate or detailed a presentation of a data as
+accurate or detailed a presentation of a data as a table,

-a table, it has the advantage of making a significant
+it has the advantage of making a significant point more

-point more readily and in a manner that is more easily
+readily and in a manner that is more easily remembered.

-remembered.
-The basic kinds of charts are the line or
+The basic kinds of charts are the line or curve chart,

-curve chart, the bar or column chart, and the surface
+the bar or column chart, and the surface chart.
+Additional

-chart.
-Additional varieties are the circle or “pie”
+varieties are the circle or “pie” chart, the organization

-of chart construction.
-The elements to be discussed
+briefly some elements of chart construction.
+The elements

-are the scales, the grid, the title, the scale captions,
+to be discussed are the scales, the grid, the title, the

-the source reference, and labels or a key.
+scale captions, the source reference, and labels or a

 Most charts have only two scales, a horizontal (abscissa)

-variable on the vertical.
-Thus, if we were graphing
+on the vertical.
+Thus, if we were graphing the temperature

 increases the possibility that the reader will misinterpret